magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 So I say, ‘Go to the Buddha.’
 Where is the Buddha?
 The Buddha is the Dhamma.
 All the teachings in this world can be contained in this one
-teaching: .
+teaching: *aniccaṃ*.
 Think about it.
 I’ve searched for over forty years as a monk and this is all I could find.
 That and patient endurance.
-This is how to approach the Buddha’s teaching – : it’s all uncertain.
+This is how to approach the Buddha’s teaching – *aniccaṃ*: it’s all uncertain.

 No matter how sure the mind wants to be, just tell it, ‘Not sure!’
 Whenever the mind wants to grab on to something as a sure thing, just